 There are a lot of paid and free 4K video editors out there all offering a wide range of features, effects, transitions, interfaces, and capabilities.
 But which is the best for your needs?

 Read our breakdowns of some of the top options and compare and contrast for yourself.

 If you’re looking for simple, straightforward editing that removes complexity from the process, you’ll find it here.
-Movavi Video Editor Plus is one of the best 4K video editing software packages out there.
+Movavi Video Suite is one of the best 4K video editing software packages out there.
 The program is intuitive, responsive, and allows content creators to render full HD productions in no time.

 The core reason for the ease and speed of production links directly with Movavi’s interface.
 It’s almost refreshing to see how the team clearly labeled every tool and function and placed the buttons in logical locations on display.

 For example, buttons on the left group key function modes so you can easily transition between different stages of the editing process.